generaldevelopers/bedrock/README.md

 * Amazon AWS Java SDK - for uploading images to S3
 * Test NG - For tests framework

+Explanation of the structure of the code

+database - Code related to database, models, beans and DAO's filter - Code related to web app filters, like logfilter, authorization filters etc.
+Mail - Code to send emails with templating. json - Code to convert to and fro of object and JSON objects. repository - MongoDB data repositories response  - Response objects service - Restful web services to serve data. utils - Utilities like data enctyption,  unique ID generation etc.

 Full documentation is found at http://generaldevelopers.github.io/bedrock